sampalomad/IKEA-Dataset/README.md

 To download the dataset, open the directory where you want to copy the data to on terminal, enter:

 ```$ git clone https://github.com/sampalomad/CPNMT.git```

+## Remark:
+- Raw image data in `.jpg` can be released upon request.